steemit/devportal-tutorials-js/tutorials/14_reblogging_post/README.md

 1.  clone this repo
 2.  `cd tutorials/14_reblogging_post`
 3.  `npm i`
-4.  `npm run start`
+4.  `npm run dev-server` or `npm run start`

-To run this tutorial in development mode simply replace the last statement with `npm run dev-server` Running in dev mode will start a web server accessible from `http://localhost:3000/` and will automatically refresh your browser with any changes you make to the code.
+5. After a few moments, the server should be running at http://localhost:3000/